 There was a general concern shown by moderators that a small number of centres were still not using the new versions of the mark schemes or not applying them correctly on both Preliminary and Final papers and therefore disadvantaging candidates.
-Where more than 1 mark is available for a question, in general the correct answer will gain full marks even if intermediate working has not been seen.
-In a reasonable number of cases the marking seen by all the moderators seemed to show a general adherence to the mark scheme, although there was a significant minority of centres where the mark scheme seemed to be incidental rather than central to the marking.
+Where more than one mark is available for a question, in general the correct answer will gain full marks even if intermediate working has not been seen.
+In a reasonable number of cases the marking seen by all the moderators seemed to show a general adherence to the mark scheme, although there is a significant minority of centres where the mark scheme seemed to be incidental rather than central to the marking.
 A number of centres had candidates who had incorrect answers marked right and correct ones marked wrong.
 Teachers can (and should) write on scripts to clarify marking.
 There was also an increase in centres where candidates work had not been marked wrong.
 Please remember, these are examination scripts and should be fully marked even if they are also to be used as internal diagnostic tests.
-It is recommended that actual marks awarded are written on the scripts, not purely ticks to be counted.
+It is recommended that actual marks given are written on the scripts not purely ticks to be counted.

-Marking - Practical Task
+Marking - Practical task

-It is essential that Practical Tasks are sent to the moderator with information regarding all of the following:
+It is essential that Practical tasks are sent to the moderator with information regarding all of the following:

-- · -indication of the starter task and guidance given to candidates on their task - -clear notes of how marks have been awarded for all three strands, especially on AO1 where reference to the skills criteria and level should also be clear - -annotation of the scripts with skills criteria and level to explain where marks have been awarded for all three strands.
+- indication of the starter task and guidance given to candidates on their task - clear notes of how marks have been given for all three strands.
+Especially on AO1 where reference to the skills criteria and level should also be clear - annotation of the scripts with skills criteria and level to explain where marks have been given for all three strands.

-Where centres' final marks were out of tolerance, this was mainly to do with poor marking on the Practical Task.
+Where centres final marks were out of tolerance this was mainly to do a lack of annotation to justify the awarding of marks on the practical task.

-When moderating the Practical Task, it was noted that a significant proportion of candidates were following a structure given to them and/or answering a set of questions supplied by centres but their work was being marked as if it had been done independently.
-If the supervisor has done the planning on behalf of the candidate by providing the structure or a set of questions, then there should be a maximum of 6 marks awarded on AO1 and no marks on AO3 unless the candidate has done subsequent independent planning.
-Where most candidates did the same task within each centre, this was more obvious.
+When moderating the practical task, it was noted that a significant proportion of candidates were following a structure given to them and/or answering a set of questions supplied by centres but their work was being marked as if it had been done independently.
+If the supervisor has done the planning on behalf of the candidate by providing the structure or a set of questions then there should be a maximum of six marks given on AO1 and no marks on AO3 unless the candidate has done subsequent independent planning.
+Where most candidates did the same task within each centre this was more obvious.
 Centres are also reminded that marks for AO1 should either be marked out of 6 (structured tasks) OR out of 12 (unstructured tasks) NOT including both AO1 marks in the total.

-Additionally, it is important that candidates who complete their own task and who are to be awarded more than 6 marks in AO1 should have a significant number of mathematical techniques to show at all levels and that the rough working is also included if a lot of work has been done using Excel or similar IT programs as this does not show mathematical skills at drawing graphs, for example.
+Additionally, it is important that candidates who complete their own task and who are to be given more than six marks in AO1 should have a significant number of mathematical techniques to show at all levels and that the rough working is also included if a lot of work has been done using EXCEL or similar IT programs as this does not demonstrate mathematical skills at drawing graphs for example.
 Just using IT to research information is not a mathematical skill.
-To achieve more than 10 marks there should be mathematical skills at all three levels obvious within the task.
+To achieve more than ten marks there should be mathematical skills at all three levels obvious within the task.